Primitive Reflex Integration Therapy

 After a week of practising the movements, we’ll meet to check-in.
 I’ll answer any questions, address any concerns, and likely introduce one or two new movements to continue making progress.
 We’ll then continue to meet every few weeks to build on this.

-Benefits of rhythmic movements
+Benefits of rhythmic movement therapy

 Why worry about primitive reflexes?